 Unique eating experience: A dinner guest at a Hutterite Colony in Montana.

-I have authored a column in a regional newspaper for more than 15 years.
+I have authored a column in a regional newspaper for nearly 20 years.

 An interview with Judy on her favorite topic.

 What is your favorite food?
 As an eat-most-everything-aterian, it’s so hard to choose one.
 But…a ripe Bartlett pear.

 What is your favorite way to prepare/eat vegetables?
 Homegrown tomato with sea salt standing at the sink.
 Otherwise, I love ’em roasted and grilled with olive oil, sea salt and a squeeze of lemon.
 If Brussels sprouts are on the menu, I’ll order them.